FAQs about SMA gene therapy

 Category: SMA Gene Therapy

 Gene therapy can slow the progression of spinal muscular atrophy (SMA), but has limited ability to reverse damage already accrued.
+As such, treatment outcomes are typically more favorable when gene therapy is given as early as possible.
 Some babies with SMA who were given gene therapy, specifically Zolgensma, before they developed symptoms, have reported near-normal motor development, but children treated later commonly have delayed or limited motor development.
-To date, no gene therapy for adults with SMA has been developed.

 Category: SMA Gene Therapy